 Interest Rates and Fees

 The standard interest rate for this card is variable depending on what your creditworthiness was when you applied.
 As with nearly all credit cards today, the variable APR can change with the Prime Rate.
-This is a competitive rate for a cash-back credit card, but you’re likely to find lower rates from cards that don’t offer any rewards.
-If you plan on carrying a balance, then you’ll probably be better off with a card with a very low interest rate, which won’t offer any cash back or other rewards.
+If you plan on carrying a balance, then you’ll probably be better off with a card with a very low interest rate that won’t offer any rewards.

 Other fees include a 3% foreign currency conversion fee applied to each transaction converted to U.S. dollars.
 This appears to be slightly different from most cards’ foreign transaction fee, which applies more broadly to any transaction processed outside the United States, even in U.S. dollars.
 Either way, you’ll come out 1% behind if you use this card to make purchases from foreign merchants in a foreign currency, whether or not you’re actually visiting that country or placing an order from home.

 There is no annual fee for this card.
-There are some other cash-back cards that offer a high rate of return on bonus categories that do charge annual fees.
-For example, both the American Express Blue Cash Preferred® Card and the Capital One® Savor® both charge a $95 annual fee.
-Other popular cash back cards like the Chase® Freedom Flex℠ and Chase Freedom Unlimited® have no annual fee.
+There are some other cards that offer a high rate of return on bonus categories that do charge annual fees.
+For example, both the American Express Blue Cash Preferred® Card and the Capital One® Savor® both charge a $95 annual fee (although the Blue Cash Preferred Card offers an intro $0 annual fee for the first year).
+Other popular cash rewards cards like the Chase® Freedom Flex℠ and Chase Freedom Unlimited® have no annual fee.

 Unlike some credit card issuers, Wells Fargo doesn’t list either the credit score needed to qualify for their cards, or even a description of the credit score required, such as “good” or “excellent.”
 Instead, Wells Fargo considers many factors when considering applications for new accounts.

 In general, people who’ve had serious credit problems are unlikely to qualify for the most competitive reward cards, like this one.
 And those without excellent credit who are approved are unlikely to qualify for the lowest interest rates.
-But the fact that the Active Cash card is offered with a range of interest rates could be an indication that those with a range of credit profiles could be approved for this card.
+But the fact that the Wells Fargo Active Cash® Card is offered with a range of interest rates could be an indication that those with a range of credit profiles could be approved for this card.